Who am I?

 What would I like to do next?

 I would like to contribute to good people doing interesting things with technology and in the real world.
 I'm still fascinated by the web every day.
-I'm not going to give up or lose hope.

 Other things about me